The Nevada crime of breaching / disturbing the peace occurs when someone willfully disturbs a person, family, or neighborhood with either:

 Note that depending on the case, police may issue citations to breach of peace suspects instead of arresting them.
 Citations are essentially treated the same as traffic tickets:

 If the defendant blows of the citation and fails to pay the fine or appear in court, then the judge will issue a bench warrant for the defendant's arrest.
 If this happens, the defendant can be arrested at any time and held without bail.
 And the defendant's attorney would have to file a "motion to quash" with the court in an effort to get the bench warrant recalled.

 2.1.
 Plea Bargains

-Because breach of the peace is a minor offense, many defense attorneys attempt to plea bargain more serious charges such as assault or battery in Nevada, challenging to fight in Nevada, or solicitation in Nevada down to breach of peace.
+Because breach of the peace is a minor offense, many defense attorneys attempt to plea bargain more serious charges such as battery in Nevada (NRS 200.481), challenging to fight in Nevada, or solicitation in Nevada down to breach of peace.
 A breach of peace conviction does not look as bad to prospective employers as crimes that involve fighting or prostitution.